-The Center for Academic Success serves as a focal point for student educational support.
+The duPont Center for Academic Success serves as a focal point for student educational support.
+The Center for Academic Success is a place for quiet study for individuals and small groups, and for assistance in developing effective learning strategies.
 The goal of the Center, located in Pate Hall, is to support the educational programs of the University by providing opportunities for all students to develop strategies that will help them become effective learners.
 The Center provides resources, services and programming that assist students in developing their academic potential.
 Resources include: a computer lab with campus network and internet access.
 The Center for Academic Success houses study areas, space for individual and group studying and a staff of Academic Specialists who can assist with learning strategies.

 The Writing Center, located in DeTamble Library, works closely with the Writing Faculty and has trained tutors able to assist students with specific writing needs including organization, development and editing of written work.
-The duPont Center for Academic Success also provides accommodated testing for students registered with the Office of Disability Services.
+The duPont Center for Academic Success also provides accommodated testing for students registered with the Office of Disability Services and for any approved make up testing.
 In addition, adaptive technology is available for students with disabilities.
 Assistance is available to provide training on the adaptive technology available.
 For questions about the duPont Center for Academic Success call 910-277-5040.
-The Center for Academic Success is a place for quiet study for individuals and small groups, and for assistance in developing effective learning strategies.
 The Center for Academic Success was funded by a grant from the Jessie Ball duPont Fund.